 • If you miss more than 6 months, a private company will pay £1,500 while a public will pay £7,500

 Any period exceeding any of the above, could double your penalty.
 You can only evade the penalties if there is a written notice to the House about why you may not pay on or before your deadline.

 Except when you are filing the company’s accounts for the first time, you are expected to present your accounts to the Companies House:

-Corporation tax is levied on your companies’ profits and the time to pay depends on your taxable profits.
-The deadline for payment is different from every other tax duties but you must have paid it before you file your company’s return tax.
+Corporation Tax is levied on your companies’ profits and the deadline to pay depends on your taxable profits.
+The deadline for payment is different from other tax duties, but it must be paid before you file your Company’s Tax Return.
 You must pay within a period of 9 months and 1 day after the closure of your accounting period for the preceding financial year.
-Here, the accounting period does not mean the end of the year but the financial year of your business.
-Thus; if your accounting period ends on July 30, you must pay your corporation tax by May 1 of the year that follows.
+Here, the accounting period does not mean the end of the year, but the financial year of your business.
+Thus; if your accounting period ends on July 30, you must pay your corporation tax by May 1 of the following year.

 Voted as EXCELLENT - 9.9 out of 10 based on 164 reviews